-21. Board of Directors - qualification for appointment as a non-executive Director
+21. Board of Directors - qualification for appointment as a Non-Executive Director

-- 21.1 A person may be appointed as a non-executive Director only if: - 21.1.1 He or she is a member of a Public Constituency or where any of the Trust's hospitals includes a medical or dental school provided by a university, he or she exercises functions for the purposes of that university; and - 21.1.2 He or she is not disqualified by virtue of paragraph 26 below.
+- 21.1 A person may be appointed as a Non-Executive Directors only if: - 21.1.1 He or she is a member of a Public Constituency or where any of the Trust's hospitals includes a medical or dental school provided by a university, he or she exercises functions for the purposes of that university; and - 21.1.2 He or she is not disqualified by virtue of paragraph 26 below.

-22. Board of Directors - appointment and removal of Chair and other non-executive Directors
+22. Board of Directors - appointment and removal of Chair and other Non-Executive Directors

-- 22.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other non-executive Directors. - 22.2 At the General Meeting referred to at paragraph 22.1 the Council of Governors shall decide the: - 22.2.1 period of office; - 22.2.2 remuneration and allowances; and - 22.2.3 the other terms and conditions of office of the Chair and other Non-Executive Directors. - 22.3 Removal of the Chair or another non-executive Director shall require the approval of threequarters of the Members of the Council of Governors.
+- 22.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the Chair and the other Non-Executive Directors.
+In doing so, the Council of Governors shall take into account the applicable Code of Governance. - 22.2 At the General Meeting referred to at paragraph 22.1 the Council of Governors shall decide the: - 22.2.1 period of office - 22.2.2 remuneration and allowances; and - 22.2.3 the other terms and conditions of office of the Chair and other Non-Executive Directors. - 22.3 Removal of the Chair or another Non-Executive Director shall require the approval of three-quarters of the members of the Council of Governors.

-23. Board of Directors - appointment of Deputy Chair
+23. Board of Directors - appointment of Vice Chair

-23.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the non-executive Directors to be the Deputy Chair.
+23.1 The Council of Governors at a general meeting of the Council of Governors shall appoint one of the Non-Executive Directors to be the Vice Chair.